The Phenix City Story: Legacy

 In 2019, the film was selected by the Library of Congress for preservation in the National Film Registry for being "culturally, historically, or aesthetically significant".

 In other media

 It was also featured in the 1995 documentary film A Personal Journey with Martin Scorsese Through American Movies.

-DVD release
+Home media

 Warner Bros. released the film on DVD on July 13, 2010, in its Film Noir Classic Collection, Vol. 5.